UL HPC School - November 2017

 - HPC workflow management (for sequential and parallel tasks)

 - Prototyping with Python and Matlab in an HPC environment

 The aim is to cover basic and intermediate-level usage of the platform, Whether you have no HPC experience or are an advanced user looking to refresh and update your knowledge, don’t miss this unique opportunity to learn more about the efficient usage of the system.

 Important Pre-registration is required.
 No on-site registration will be accepted.
-Pre-registration will be accepted until 10am Tuesday, November 10th, 2017.
-Registration Fees (100€) applies for UL externals and should be paid prior to the venue.
+Pre-registration will be accepted until 10am Wednesday, November 11th, 2017.
+Registration Fees (100€) apply for UL externals and should be paid prior to the venue.

 Thursday, November 9th, 2017, on the Belval campus, Location: MSA 3rd floor, rooms 3.070 and 3.100